MicrosoftDocs/memdocs/memdocs/intune/configuration/vpn-settings-configure.md

 - L2TP
   - Windows 10

-- Microsoft Tunnel (standalone app)
+- Microsoft Tunnel (standalone client)
   - Android Enterprise personally owned devices with a work profile
   - Android Enterprise fully managed and corporate-owned work profile
   - iOS/iPadOS

   > [!Important]
-  > In preparation for the [public preview of Tunnel client functionality in the Microsoft Defender for Endpoint app](aka.ms/defendertunnel), the VPN profile connection type for the Microsoft Tunnel client app has been renamed to **Microsoft Tunnel (standalone app)**.
-At this time, you should use the standalone option, not the **Microsoft Tunnel** connection type.
+  > In preparation for the [public preview of Tunnel client functionality in the Microsoft Defender for Endpoint app](aka.ms/defendertunnel), the VPN profile connection type for the Microsoft Tunnel client app has been renamed to **Microsoft Tunnel (standalone client)**.
+At this time, you should use the **Microsoft Tunnel (standalone client)** connection type, not the **Microsoft Tunnel** connection type.

 - NetMotion Mobility
   - Android Enterprise personally owned devices with a work profile